srozemuller/rozemuller_blog/content/blog/2025-01-08-governing-os-versions-in-microsoft-intune-automated/index.md

 ![compliance-policy-with-expand](./compliance-policy-with-expand.png)

 When having an optimized environment you should have two policies.
-The one that has a greace period and the one without grace period.
+The one that has a grace period and the one without grace period.

 In PowerShell the code looks like this.